explosion/spacy-course/chapters/chapter3.md

 <exercise id="6" title="Simple components">

-The example shows a custom component that prints the character length of a document.
+The example shows a custom component that prints the token length of a document.
 Can you complete it?

 - Complete the component function with the `doc`'s length.